Why Cutting Guinea Pig's Nail is Important

 Step Two: Hold Onto Your Guinea Pig

-- If this is the first time you’re attempting to cut your guinea pig’s nails then this may be a bit tricky since some guinea pigs don't like to get picked up.
-Rest yourself on the floor and have your guinea pig on your lap or place them on a table so that your guinea pig's bottom will be supported during the nail cutting process.
+- If this is the first time you’re attempting to trim your guinea pig’s nails then this may be a bit tricky since some guinea pigs don't like to get picked up.
+The simplest way to clip your guinea pig’s nails is to rest yourself on the floor and have your guinea pig on your lap or place them on a table so that your guinea pig's bottom will be supported during the nail cutting process.
 Before proceeding any further, provide some treat or veggies so that your guinea pig will feel relaxed.

 Step Three: Gently and Securely Grab a Leg and Let the Work Begin